 Below LUT Summer School 2017 detailed course descriptions.
+Courses 2018 will be soon updated.
 Click on the name of the course to open the file.

 - Creatitivy and Entrepreneurship in New Product Development from the Silicon Valley's Perspectives

 - International Marketing of High Technology Products and Innovations

 - International Human Resource Management

 - Doing Business in Russia

 - Systematic Creativity - TRIZ Basics

 - Material Selection and Manufacturability Aspects of Energy Technology Applications

 - Simulation Modelling in Industrial Management